18+ | Commercial Content | T&Cs apply | Begambleaware.org

 What are Félix's strengths?

-Capable of playing out wide, as a No.10 or as a false 9 if required, it won’t come as a huge surprise that the Portuguese’s biggest strengths are evident when he has the ball.
+Capable of playing out wide, a No.10, a false 9, or as part of a front two, it won't come as a huge surprise that the Portuguese's biggest strengths are evident when he has the ball.

 His technique and vision are flawless and that allows him to either ease beyond opponents or take an entire defence out of the game with a single pass.